CarlosRios/sortable-posts/readme.txt

 4. Sortable Taxonomies

 == Changelog ==

+= 1.1.1 =
+ - fix issue with sortable posts looking for assets in the wrong folder.
+ - update docblocks

 = 1.1 =
  - remove using WP_REST_Controller class because it was not included in 4.4